-Hajj is the mandatory religious obligation for every Muslim living around the world.
-A Muslim has to perform it at least for one time in his or her life if he or she is financially and physically able to do it.
+Hajj is a mandatory religious obligation for every Muslim living around the world.
+A Muslim has to perform it at least one time in his or her life if he or she is financially and physically able to do it.

-Some of the conditions after which the performance of Hajj becomes compulsory on Muslims are below:
+Some of the conditions after which the performance of Hajj becomes compulsory for Muslims are below:

 1. The person should be Accountable

 A person can perform Hajj only if he is accountable for the action.
 It is important to note that a child who has not reached the age of puberty, is not allowed to perform the Hajj.

 But if any of the children are doing it, then he will be rewarded without any doubt.
 His parents should guide him in the right way to do things in the right direction.

 According to Islamic laws, Hajj is not compulsory for a person who has attained the age of Tamyiz but not the state of puberty.
 If the child has the permission of his parents (Guardians), then he is allowed to perform them by himself.

 For your information, Tamyiz is the age at which a child can understand the question asked and can adequately give the answer.
 It is usually the age of seven years.

 2. Being a Muslim is Compulsory

 Similar to all other worships, the performance of the Hajj is not for a blasphemer.
 A blasphemer is not allowed to perform the Hajj at any cost.
 Even if he does it, there will be no reward.